 The methods she employs involve developing a relationship between the Self, the creative life-force and the environment and all bodies (human and more-than-human) within it.

 The process is about harnessing our curious, creative and capable minds by means of a robust creative practice based on critical analysis, ancestral wisdom and all functions of the psyche, including thinking, feeling, sensing + intuition.

 Please feel welcome to join her in this work and consider this an invitation to discover meaning in your creative impulse in the face of the world’s many crises + together we shall create culture that reflects the times in which we live.

 Working in the round, inspired by nature and human ancestry, my work investigates relationships from soil to soul.

 Cyclical rhythms such as the Scottish seasonal eight-fold-year are explored within the context of the current socio-economic + political climate, personal psychology and oft-hidden mythology of my homeland Scotland, to inform an exploration of personal + collective symbolism, creative practice and conscious-living.

-My practice sees me concentrate on cycles + circles – the relationships between centre + container, and the symbolism therein as it relates to being fully human in these particular times, in this particular place.
+My practice sees me concentrate on cycles, circles and symbols – the relationships between centre + container, and the symbolism therein as it relates to being fully human in these particular times, in this particular place.